matthijskooijman/arduino-lmic/README.md

 `DISABLE_MCMD_PING_SET` disables the PING_SET MAC commands.
 It's implied by `DISABLE_PING`.

 `DISABLE_MCMD_BCNI_ANS` disables the next-beacon start command.
 It's implied by `DISABLE_BEACON`

+#### Disabling user events

+Code to handle registered callbacks for tx, rx, and events can be suppressed by setting `LMIC_ENABLE_user_events` to zero.
+This C preprocessor macro is always defined as a post-condition of `#include "config.h"`; if non-zero, user events are supported, if zero, user events are not-supported.
+The default is to support user events.

+#### Disabling external reference to `onEvent()`

+In some embedded systems, `onEvent()` may be defined for some other purpose; so the weak reference to the function `onEvent` will be satified, causing the LMIC to try to call that function.
+All reference to `onEvent()` can be suppressed by setting `LMIC_ENABLE_onEvent` to 0.
+This C preprocessor macro is always defined as a post-condition of `#include "config.h"`; if non-zero, a weak reference to `onEvent()` will be used; if zero, the user `onEvent()` function is not supported, and the client must register an event handler explicitly.

 #### Special purpose